MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-windows.md

 ## To secure an application with Windows Authentication, use the following procedure

-1. In the Azure Multi-Factor Authentication Server, select the Windows Authentication icon.
+1. In the Azure Multifactor Authentication Server, select the Windows Authentication icon.
    ![Windows Authentication in MFA Server](./media/howto-mfaserver-windows/windowsauth.png)
 2. Check the **Enable Windows Authentication** checkbox.
 By default, this box is unchecked.
 3. The Applications tab allows the administrator to configure one or more applications for Windows Authentication.